-Investors in the Notes are subject to the risk that the Notes may be required to absorb losses as a result of statutory powers conferred on resolution and competent authorities in Sweden (the Swedish National Debt Office and the Swedish FSA) also before the conditions for resolution are met.
-As noted above, the powers provided to resolution and competent authorities (the Swedish National Debt Office and the Swedish FSA for Sweden) in the BRRD include write-down/conversion powers to ensure that relevant capital instruments (such as the Notes) fully absorb losses at the point of non-viability of the issuing firm in order to allow it to continue as a going concern subject to appropriate restructuring.
-As a result, the BRRD contemplates that resolution authorities (the Swedish National Debt Office for Sweden) may require the permanent write-down of such capital instruments (which write-down may be in full) or the conversion of them into CET1 instruments at the point of non-viability (which CET1 instruments may also be subject to any subsequent application of the general bail-in tool described above) and before any other bail-in or resolution tool can be used.
+Investors in the Notes are subject to the risk that the Notes may be required to absorb losses as a result of statutory powers conferred on resolution and competent authorities in Sweden (the Swedish National Debt Office and the SFSA).
+As noted above under the risk factor "The Bank Recovery and Resolution Directive is intended to enable a range of actions to be taken in relation to credit institutions and investment firms considered to be at risk of failing.
+The taking of any action under this Directive could materially affect the value of the Notes", the powers provided to the Swedish National Debt Office and the SFSA under the BRRD include write-down/conversion powers to ensure that relevant capital instruments (such as the Notes) fully absorb losses at the point of non-viability of the issuing firm in order to allow it to continue as a going concern subject to appropriate restructuring.
+As a result, the BRRD contemplates that resolution authorities (the Swedish National Debt Office) may require the permanent write-down of such capital instruments

+(which write-down may be in full) or the conversion of them into CET1 instruments at the point of nonviability (which CET1 instruments may also be subject to any subsequent application of the general bail-in tool described above) and before any other bail-in or resolution tool can be used.
 The Notes, being additional tier 1 securities, are deeply subordinated liabilities of the Issuer, and holders of additional tier 1 securities would be expected to bear the first losses after the shareholders.

-For the purposes of the application of any non-viability loss absorption measure, the point of non-viability under the BRRD is the point at which one or more of the following circumstances apply: (a) the determination has been made by the relevant authority that the conditions for resolution (i.e. the 'failure condition', the 'no alternative condition' and the 'public interest condition' described under "Bank Recovery and Resolution Directive") above have been met, before any resolution action is taken; (b) the relevant authority determines that unless the write-down/conversion power is exercised in relation to the relevant capital instruments, the firm "will no longer be viable" (as described in Article 59(4) of the BRRD) and/or (c) extraordinary public financial support is required by the firm.
+For the purposes of the application of any non-viability loss absorption measure, the point of non-viability under the BRRD is the point at which one or more of the following circumstances apply: (a) the determination has been made by the relevant authority that the conditions for resolution (i.e. the 'failure condition', the 'no alternative condition' and the 'public interest condition' described under "Bank Recovery and Resolution Directive is intended to enable a range of actions to be taken in relation to credit institutions and investment firms considered to be at risk of failing.
+The taking of any action under this Directive could materially affect the value of the Notes") above have been met, before any resolution action is taken; (b) the relevant authority determines that unless the write-down/conversion power is exercised in relation to the relevant capital instruments, the firm "will no longer be viable" (as described in Article 59(4) of the BRRD) and/or (c) extraordinary public financial support is required by the firm.

-The application of any non-viability loss absorption measure will likely result in investors in the Notes losing some or all of their investment.
-Any such conversion to equity or write-off of all or part of an investor's principal (including accrued but unpaid interest) shall not constitute an event of default and investors in the Notes will have no further claims in respect of any amount so converted or written off.
+The application of any non-viability loss absorption measure may result in holders of the Notes losing some or all of their investment.
+Any such conversion to equity or write-off of all or part of an investor's principal (including accrued but unpaid interest) shall not constitute an event of default and holders of the Notes will have no further claims in respect of any amount so converted or written off.
 The exercise of any such power may be inherently unpredictable and may depend on a number of factors which may be outside the Issuer's control.
 Any such exercise, or any suggestion that the Notes could become subject to such exercise, could, therefore, materially adversely affect the value of the Notes.